How does EFT work to produce remarkable results from just saying a few words and tapping on meridian points?

 When the flow of energy is disrupted in people, some parts of the body experience a shortage of energy and others too much.
+There is an imbalance.

 Please note: the strong mind-body connection between illness, emotions and stress is acknowledged by Dr. Gabor Mate in this interview.

-These points correspond to acupuncture points on our major meridians.
+The EFT tapping points correspond to acupuncture points on our major meridians.
 Our finger tips contain points where the three main energy channels (Central, Right Main, and Left Main Channels) meet.
 According to Taoist Chi Gung Theory, these three main channels come into existence first while still in the womb.
 Then they create the other acupuncture meridians.

 The Central and Right Main Channels flow through the right EFT "sore spot" (a point about 3 inches to either side of the thymus gland, where lymphatic congestion occurs) and the right hand karate chop point.
 These two points can be used interchangeably during the "Set-up" part of EFT.
 The Central and Left Main Channels flow through the left EFT "sore spot" and the left hand karate chop point.